Are you looking to get a high-quality torque wrench for your bike?

 Stop snapping off your bolts and get yourself a torque wrench.
 Lezyne, a California-based company that has been making bike accessories and tools since 2007, offers this great affordable torque drive for any cyclist to add to their collection of tools.

-It features a torque range of 2 to 10Nm and includes a wide range of hex bits and torque bits as well as flathead and Phillips-head bits.
+It features a torque range of 2 to 10Nm and includes a wide range of hex bits and torque bits and flathead and Phillips-head bits.

-And at just 190 grams, this set is portable enough to take onto the road if you need to.
+And at just 190g, this set is portable enough to take onto the road if you need to.

 These days it seems like bikes have more and more components that require precise torque requirements.

 Given how expensive bike components and frames have become, the last thing you want to do is crack your carbon frame by improperly torquing a bottom bracket.

 Unior, a tool manufacturer that supplies many Pro Tour teams, seeks to take the guesswork out of this job with its electronic torque wrench.
 This battery-powered tool features a digital readout that provides you with status updates as you tighten a bolt.